It was in the Year of our Lord . . . oh, when was it? Well it's not important anyway.

 Hearken now, as we tell thee the tale of the clash between the cataclysmic forces of good and evil.

 All right--the forces weren't all the cataclysmic.
 As a matter of fact, the forces weren't even particularly evil.
-In
+In all honesty, the first Mercenary Wars was more like several battles between the forces of vaguely neutral and somewhat-more-than-usually-sneaky.

 It is a story of crappy archery scores, thieving rodents, bawdy tavern songs, and immortal warriors.